Kara Lawson took many detours on trailblazing road to becoming Duke women’s basketball coach

 'I didn’t think it would be this soon’

 Lawson didn’t remain in the D.C. area for long when the opportunity arose to work with Stevens, who’s considered one of the more innovative young coaches in the NBA.
-As part of her agreement to come aboard, Lawson requested Stevens delegate the exact same responsibilities to her as to his other bench assistants.
+As part of her agreement, Lawson requested Stevens delegate the exact same responsibilities to her as to his other bench assistants.

-He didn’t hesitate, confident Lawson was more than capable given her wealth of strategic knowledge as a former player and TV analyst.
+He didn’t hesitate, confident Lawson was more than capable, given her wealth of strategic knowledge as a former player and TV analyst.
 She also had gained coaching experience with USA Basketball’s three-on-three teams at FIBA competitions and in advance of the Tokyo Olympics postponed this year because of the novel coronavirus pandemic.

-She also had the benefit of playing for the winningest coach in WNBA history, Mike Thibault, at two stops.
-The first was with the Connecticut Sun and then the Mystics, with whom he is coach and general manager on the heels of delivering the franchise its first championship last season.
+She also had the benefit of playing for the winningest coach in WNBA history, Mike Thibault, first with the Connecticut Sun and then with the Mystics.

 Lawson doubled as a player-coach in many regards with the Mystics, learning game management and player evaluation techniques from Thibault.
 He also provided insight into the daily routine in the NBA after serving as an assistant with the Los Angeles Lakers and Chicago Bulls, among other franchises.